 In the context of the COGNITWIN project, the digital twins should not be developed from scratch, but rather the already existing components/systems should be considered.
-Additionally, the new services to model the behavior of a digital twin will be developed or even have already been developed by different partners.
-However, the partners use different technologies, develop components in several programming languages, use different protocols, etc. In previous WP4 deliverable (D4.1) we have already identified a list of the components that will be reused or extended.
+Additionally, the new services to model the behavior of a digital twin have already been developed by different partners.
+However, the partners use different technologies, develop components in several programming languages, use different protocols, etc. In previous WP4 deliverable (D4.1) we have already identified a list of the components to reuse or extend.
 The components are of a different granularity level (e.g. from storing a data in a database over covering one phase in big data value chains, until realizing a whole (I)IoT system).
 These components form the COGNITWIN toolbox, which on the other hand should be open for any change (e.g. adding a new component or updating an existing one).

 Just having a list of components is not enough to realize use cases.
-Both the already existing components and the components that have been/ will be developed in COGNITWIN should be made interoperable, wherever it is appropriate.
+Both the already existing components and the components that were developed in COGNITWIN should be made interoperable, wherever it is appropriate.
 However, there are no predefined pipelines, i.e. the way the components are combined is application specific.